Destiny 2: The Edge of Fate

 Destiny 2: The Edge of Fate is a medium-sized expansion for Destiny 2, a first-person shooter video game developed by Bungie.
-Representing the ninth expansion for the game, it was released on July 15, 2025, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The expansion is also the start of the eighth year of extended content for Destiny 2, referred to as the "Year of Prophecy", which will include the next expansion, Renegades, in December 2025.
-The Edge of Fate is also the first of at least four planned shorter expansions.
+Representing the ninth expansion for the game, it was released on July 15, 2025, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The expansion was also the start of the eighth year of extended content for Destiny 2, referred to as the "Year of Prophecy", which included the following expansion, Renegades, in December 2025.

-Following the conclusion of the "Light and Darkness" saga (2014–2024), The Edge of Fate begins a new major narrative for the franchise called the "Fate" saga.
-The expansion sees players exploring the planetoid Kepler in the Solar System's Oort cloud, as they were invited by the Nine, a celestial pantheon of mysterious, dark matter-based entities that have been tracking the Guardian's journey throughout the franchise, intermittently making their presence known, either through their Emissary or the exotic items merchant Xûr.
+Following the conclusion of the "Light and Darkness" saga (2014–2024), the expansion sees the player's Guardian exploring the planetoid Kepler in the Solar System's Oort cloud, as they were invited by the Nine, a celestial pantheon of mysterious, dark matter-based entities that had been tracking the Guardian's journey throughout the franchise, intermittently making their presence known, either through their Emissary or the exotic items merchant Xûr.
 In The Edge of Fate, the Guardian teams up with Warlock Vanguard Ikora Rey, the Drifter, former Emissary of the Nine Orin, and new character Lodi to stop the collapse of a singularity on Kepler that would destroy the entire Solar System, while also trying to circumvent The Conductor, Maya Sundaresh (introduced as a villain in Episode: Echoes), from gaining the power of the Nine.
+The Edge of Fate was originally intended to be the beginning of a new major multi-year narrative for the franchise called the "Fate" saga; however, these plans were scrapped as Bungie announced they were ending support for Destiny 2 following the Monument of Triumph update in June 2026, but with the game remaining online and playable.
+In September 2026, however, Bungie announced its plans to return to the series.